NC Real Estate Licensing Guide

 03

-You'll need a score of at least 75% to pass.
-The exam covers both national real estate principles and NC-specific law.
-Take the course seriously and the exam becomes manageable.
+You need at least a 75% to pass.
+The exam covers national real estate principles plus NC-specific law.
+Take the course seriously — the exam is manageable if you actually engage with the material.

 04

-After passing your exam, you'll apply to the North Carolina Real Estate Commission.
-Background check is part of the process.
+After passing, you'll apply through the North Carolina Real Estate Commission.
+Background check is part of it.
 Once approved, you'll receive your provisional broker license.

 05